jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 96 When we read in history or romance, we admire the account of actions of generosity or condemn the actions of baseness.

-Neither of them arise from reflecting that there are certain general rules which declare=
+Neither of them arise from reflecting that there are certain general rules which declare:
 - all generous actions admirable, and
 - all base actions contemptible.